SBA Loan Interest Rates: The Essential Guide

 What are the terms for SBA Loans?

 The longest terms available are for SBA disaster loans, which can go up to 30 years.
-Real estate loans, whether funded with a 7(a) or 504 loan, go up to 25 years.
+Real estate loans, whether funded with a 7(a) or 504 loan, have terms of up to 25 years.

 Most other SBA loans carry terms of up to 10 years.
 CAPLines of credit terms are between 5 and 10 years.
-SBA microloan terms go up to 6 years at the most.
+SBA microloan terms typically range from 6 to 7 years.

 What are the fees for SBA Loans?